amusarra/salesforce-client-soap/README.md

 If you need to access Salesforce via the SOAP APIs for your project development, then you could add to your project the dependency of the salesforce-client-soap bundle.

-The last version of the bundle is the [1.0.2](https://search.maven.org/#search%7Cga%7C1%7Cit.dontesta.labs.liferay.salesforce.client.soap) available on Maven Central Repository.
+The last (release) version of the bundle is the [1.0.2](https://search.maven.org/#search%7Cga%7C1%7Cit.dontesta.labs.liferay.salesforce.client.soap) available on Maven Central Repository.
 Below the two dependencies, Gradle or Maven to add to your project.

 ```xml